Chi-squared Χ2 test of goodness-of-fit (GOF)

 If Χ2 test statistic < critical value, then, informally, the observed data does fit the expected distribution.

 Χ2 test statistic is a measure of the discrepancy between Observed and Expected frequencies.
+The worse the fit, the larger is Χ2.

 The non-uniform Ei examples can be visualized in Visualize Two Dependent Samples